effectai/developer-docs/README.md

 Effect Network Developer Documentation
 The future of work

-These docs are the source of truth for the developer documentation.
-Including information of how to use the SDK, how the different users work on the platform.
+This are is the official source for developer documentation.
+There is also information on how to utilize the SDK and how various users interact with the platform.
-How to create tasks, templates, campaigns, batches.
+You will learn how to make tasks, templates, campaigns, and batches in this section.

 This documentation is built using VuePress.